List of Known Space characters: Regional President of We Made It

-This Pierson's Puppeteer, a native of the Fleet-of-Worlds working for General Products in Known Space, contracted with Shaeffer to pilot a spaceship in a close fly-by of newly discovered neutron star BVS-1 to discover what killed the first two explorers to make the attempt, Peter and Sonya Laskin.
-After Shaeffer's return from BVS-1, the puppeteer also agreed to pay Shaeffer one million stars in return for his silence concerning whether the puppeteer homeworld had a moon.
+This Pierson's Puppeteer, a native of the Fleet-of-Worlds working for General Products in Known Space, hires Beowulf Shaeffer to pilot a spaceship in a close fly-by of newly discovered neutron star BVS-1 to discover what killed the first two explorers to make the attempt, Peter and Sonya Laskin.
+After Shaeffer's return from BVS-1, the puppeteer also agrees to pay Shaeffer one million stars in return for his silence concerning whether the puppeteer homeworld had a moon.

-The Regional President of We Made It appears in the Beowulf Shaeffer story Neutron Star.
+The Regional President of We Made It appears in the Beowulf Shaeffer story "Neutron Star".

 Regional President of Jinx

-This puppeteer (called "Honey" by an overly tired Shaeffer at one point, due to his female-sounding voice), also worked for General Products.
+This puppeteer (called "Honey" by an overly-tired Beowulf Shaeffer at one point, due to his female-sounding voice) also worked for General Products.
 He contracted with Shaeffer to pilot a Quantum II hyperdrive ship (named Long Shot by Shaeffer) to the core of the Milky Way galaxy, where Shaeffer discovers the core explosion.

-The Regional President of Jinx appears in the Beowulf Shaeffer story At the Core.
+The Regional President of Jinx appears in the Beowulf Shaeffer story "At the Core".

 Ulf Reichstein-Markham

 Ulf Reichstein-Markham was born on Wunderland in 2390, the son of a Solar System Belter.
-Following the occupation of Wunderland by the Kzinti in the First Man-Kzin War, at the age of 18 he joined the "Free Wunderland Navy," what purported to be a resistance group but was little more than a band of space pirates occupying the Serpent Swarm (Alpha Centauri's asteroid belt).
-He was responsible for the capture of the United Nations spaceship Catskinner, whose crew later were responsible for the assassination of Chuut-Riit.
+Following the occupation of Wunderland by the Kzinti in the First Man-Kzin War, at the age of 18 he joined the "Free Wunderland Navy", what purported to be a resistance group but was little more than a band of space pirates occupying the Serpent Swarm (Alpha Centauri's asteroid belt).
+He was responsible for the capture of the United Nations spaceship Catskinner, whose crew were later responsible for the assassination of Chuut-Riit.
 He also came under the control of a Thrint who escaped its Slaver stasis field before being destroyed by the Catskinner AI.

 By the time Wunderland was liberated in 2420, Reichstein-Markham had become an admiral, and then was chosen to be Minister of War for the free Wunderlander government.
 He finally died in the year 2443 after being selected to chair the Interworld Commission, an early form of pan-Human government established after the peace treaty with the Kzin was signed.
 Prior to his death, he had used his position to give the secret of hyperdrive to the Kzin disguised as a diplomatic packet, in the hopes of creating a lasting peace of equality between the two races.
 Although he did not live to see it, Reichstein-Markham's treachery meant that, far from his intentions, the Kzin would grow strong enough to launch four additional wars of conquest against the Human worlds.